 All Sundays are obligatory for the faithful to participate in the Mass.

-Here are the remaining Holy Days of Obligation for this year:
+Here are the Holy Days of Obligation for this year:

-Wednesday, December 25: The Nativity of Our Lord
+Friday, December 25 Christmas, The Nativity of Our Lord

 Rectory office hours are Monday through Friday: